The Corporate Governance Review: Australia

 - persuading target company shareholders to reject the hostile bid;

-- persuading the hostile bidder to improve its offer price to a price at which the target's board is prepared to recommend the offer to shareholders;
+- persuading the hostile bidder to improve its offer to a price at which the target's board is prepared to recommend the offer to shareholders;

-The Takeovers Panel has broad powers, with its primary power to declare 'unacceptable circumstances' in the context of a takeover bid.
-Where the Takeovers Panel has made such a declaration it can make remedial orders to rectify the circumstances.
+The Takeovers Panel has broad powers, the primary of these being to declare unacceptable circumstances in the context of a takeover bid.
+If the Takeovers Panel has made such a declaration, it can make remedial orders to rectify the circumstances.

 v Contact with shareholders